 Assignment Description: Because Gettysburg College operates on a course unit system, rather than a credit-hour system, I need to ensure that you receive at least four full hours (“academic” hours, that is) of instruction every week.
 You’ll notice that we only meet for three.
 To meet that “fourth hour” requirement, you’ll need to complete a minimum of fourteen additional hours of assignments throughout the semester (approximately one hour per week).
 You can choose to satisfy the Fourth Hour requirement, in part, by reading the assignments on the course calendar denoted with a “B”; these are “bonus” reading assignments.
 Simply read the bonus read then write a brief essay (750 to 1,000 words) explaining how you think it fits into the themes of the course and the issues we’ve discussed.
 Each time you compete a bonus reading and submit an essay you’ll receive 3 hours of Fourth Hour credit.

 Assignment Description: At the conclusion of the semester you will prepare a project, in five parts, that articulates your philosophy of education.
 In your project you will be asked to consider purpose, content, and pedagogy as they relate to the way schooling occurs in the United States, and you’ll be asked to consider the relationship between schools and society.
 Finally, you’ll be asked to describe your “ideal” school.
 If you plan to enter the Teacher Education program your course project will be reviewed as you complete your requirements in the program.
 It may or may not serve as the cornerstone of a portfolio or something.
-Due no earlier than Monday, December 10.
+Due Tuesday, December 11.